 The Remote Annex performs a series of self-test diagnostics each time it is reset or powered up.
 These tests take about 3 minutes to complete and cannot be deactivated.
 While these tests are running, the annunciator remains amber.
-For information about possible error conditions that may occur, see Chapter 4.
+The annunciator changes to green upon successful test completion.
+For information about possible error conditions, see Chapter 4.